Dabby42/Nexaa/README.md

-# Affiliate Platform API
+# Nexaa Platform API

 ## Description

-This application is responsible for managing konga's affiliate data.
+This application is responsible for managing creators and influencers.

 ## Running the application

 This application depends on a couple of services to run fully.
-The command below would build and start all dependent containers and take you into the bash temrinal of the main (`hera-be`) container:
+The command below would build and start all dependent containers and take you into the bash temrinal of the main container:

 $ ./bin/start_disposable.sh